 All of our revenue to date has been derived from upfront and milestone payments earned on licensing and sub-licensing transactions and from subcontracts.
-We have not commercially introduced any products and do not expect to do so in the foreseeable future, although Bradley, our marketing partner for Elestrin, expects to commercially launch Elestrin in mid-2007, at which point we will then be entitled to receive royalties on any net sales of Elestrin and additional milestone payments upon the achievement of certain sales-based milestones.
+We have not commercially introduced any products and do not expect to do so in the foreseeable future, although Bradley, our marketing sub-licensee for Elestrin, launched Elestrin in mid-June 2007, and as such, we are entitled to receive royalties on net sales of Elestrin and additional milestone payments of up to \$40 million in the event certain sales-based milestones are achieved.

 To date, we have used primarily equity financing and licensing income to fund our ongoing business operations and short-term liquidity needs, and we expect to continue this practice for the foreseeable future.
 In 2006, we recognized \$14 million in licensing revenue as a result of the execution of our sublicense agreement with Bradley and subsequent FDA approval of Elestrin in December 2006.
-Upon execution of the Bradley agreement, we received an upfront payment of \$2.625 million.
-In addition, in March 2007, Bradley paid us \$5.25 million and has agreed to pay us an additional \$2.625 million which is due on the one-year anniversary of such approval during the fourth quarter of 2007.
-These payments are net of license fees we are required to pay Antares as a result of our receipt of such payments from Bradley.
-Our cash, cash equivalents and short-term investments were \$15,147,707 as of March 31, 2007.
+Upon execution of the Bradley agreement, we received an upfront payment of \$3.5 million.
+In addition, in March 2007, Bradley paid us \$7 million and has agreed to pay us an additional \$3.5 million which is due on the one-year anniversary of such approval during the fourth quarter of 2007.
+We are required to pay Antares 25% of these payments as a result of our license agreement with Antares.